Blind Justice (1994 film)

-Blind Justice is a 1994 American Western television film on HBO directed by Richard Spence and starring Armand Assante, Robert Davi, Elisabeth Shue, Adam Baldwin, and Jack Black.
-First Nations actor Jimmy Herman (Dances with Wolves) appears as a shaman.
-It was shot entirely in Arizona.
+Blind Justice is a 1994 American Western television film directed by Richard Spence, written by Daniel Knauf, and starring Armand Assante, Elisabeth Shue, and Robert Davi.
+It premiered on HBO on June 25, 1994.

 Plot

 Canaan, a mysterious gunfighter left nearly blind from Civil War combat, roams through Mexico with a baby he has sworn to protect.
 On his way to a town where a family will supposedly adopt the baby, Canaan passes through a border town where U.S. Cavalry officers assigned to deliver a shipment of silver are under attack from bandits.
 With some reluctance, Canaan steps in to help the soldiers.